elastic/package-registry/CONTRIBUTING.md

 #### Checklist

+The order of action items on the checklist is advised to prevent the contributor from repeating some actions (fixing what's been already fixed, as the script has overridden part of it).

 1. Add icon if missing.

     The tiles with integration icons are presented in different places in Kibana, hence it's better to define their own icons to make the UI easier to navigate.

     As the `import-beats` script looks for icons in Kibana and EUI repositories, add an icon to the first one the same way as for tutorial resources (Kibana directory: `src/legacy/core_plugins/kibana/public/home/tutorial_resources/logos/`).